Welcome to the Town of Laura (South Australia)

 The other ‘famous’ resident in Laura is the Golden North Ice-cream factory which has been manufacturing ice cream in the town since 1923.
 You can indulge in a selection of flavors which are available at the IGA store and the two cafés in Herbert Street.

 Every year in April, the Laura Folk Fair takes place.
 The town becomes alive with a festival atmosphere over two days where one of the streets is turned into a mall.
-The Folk Fair is great entertainment for everyone with stalls of arts, crafts, food, strawberries I could go on but suffice to say, the food and wondering around the stalls are a perfect day out.
+The Folk Fair is great entertainment for everyone with stalls of arts, crafts, food, strawberries I could go on but suffice to say, the food and wandering around the stalls are a perfect day out.
 There are also the typical side shows and fun rides for the kids or the kids at heart.
 The next Laura Folk Fair may be on 4th & 5th April 2015, being the first weekend in April.
 The two day Fair is ideal for families as there is no entry fee.
 Here is the link for more details on the Laura Folk Fair website.

 You will find that the town of Laura South Australia has all the necessary services to make your stay an enjoyable experience.
 There are ATMs, the Post Office, Supermarket, Cafés, fuel, vehicle repairers, hardware store, internet access, Chemist, Butcher and much more.